 The publication of articles in GIST implies that authors relinquish all rights to the article and its content.
 Authors also authorize GIST to promote and distribute the article via the means it deems appropriate, be it in print or electronic.
 For this purpose, authors should sign and send both the letter of relinquishment, and the declaration of conflict of interest upon submission of the article.
 These formats are available in the OJS platform of the Journal.
 These should be signed and sent to the Journal at the following e-mail address:email@example.com.

 GiST Education and Learning Research Journal is an open access publication.
 The articles can be downloaded in PDF format at no cost from the Open Journal System (OJS) platform.
 The journal has no APC (Article Processing Charge)

 The Editorial Committee of GiST Education and Learning Research Journal, as part of in its commitment to the scientific community, strives to guarantee the ethics and quality of its articles.
-The publication takes the code of conduct and good practice of the Committee of Ethics in Publications (COPE) as its point of reference, which defines standards for editors of scientific journals, as well as the legal and ethical standards of the American Psychological Association (APA) in the sixth edition of its Style Manual.
+The publication takes the code of conduct and good practice of the Committee of Ethics in Publications (COPE) as its point of reference, which defines standards for editors of scientific journals, as well as the legal and ethical standards of the American Psychological Association (APA) in the seventh edition of its Style Manual.